tpossessky/jetpackcompose_text_game/README.md

 # Jetpack Compose Text-Based Game

-An unfinished but functional Android game created entirely with Jetpack Compose.
+An Android game created entirely with Jetpack Compose.

 The game takes inspiration from other text-based mobile games and puts the player in the role of operating and managing a business.
 This README has been written in a way to add clarity in the more generic case rather than specifically for this repository.
 (And also so I can understand the code I wrote months ago)

 ## Architecture